nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Ligand-specific:** Pertaining to the specific binding nature of DNA aptamers.

-### Expanded Definition and Usage\nDNA aptamers have revolutionized the field of molecular biology by providing a versatile and effective tool for molecule detection, targeting, and modulation.
+### Expanded Definition and Usage:
+DNA aptamers have revolutionized the field of molecular biology by providing a versatile and effective tool for molecule detection, targeting, and modulation.
 Unlike antibodies, aptamers can be generated against virtually any type of molecule, including those typically challenging to target with antibodies.
 Their small size, high stability, and ease of chemical modification allow for extensive applications, such as in developing sensitive biosensors, conducting therapeutic interventions, and enhancing drug delivery systems.
 In diagnostics, DNA aptamers facilitate the accurate and rapid detection of pathogens, toxins, and disease markers, contributing significantly to early diagnosis and treatment strategies.